Home News Features Examples Code FAQ License

 Round Robin Scheduling per Priority

 The scheduler runs through all tasks in the highest priority.
 The task which has not yet run, but is able to, gets the turn.
-If no task is able to run, a low priority is examened.
-If no task can be stared, the idle task is started.
+If no task is able to run, a lower priority is examened.
+If no task can be started, the idle task is started.
 The idle task does not consume resources.

 Preemptive and cooperative